When we use WordPress to build a foreign trade website, we usually

 max_execution_time = 300

-Modify in Baota Panel backend
+Modify via Baota Panel Backend

 If you are using

-Baota Panel, then find the website in the backend, click on the website's settings, select Modify Configuration, increase the upload size, and save.
+Baota Panel, then find the website in the backend, click on the website's settings, select modify configuration, increase the upload size, and save.

 Comments are closed